rstudio/rstudio-conf-2022-program/teaching-data-science/designing-socially-critical-data-science.md

 talk_id: 22222
 talk_slug: designing-socially-critical-data-science
 talk_type: regular
+talk_tags: [data-for-good, teaching]
 session_slug: teaching-data-science
-block: 3-5-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: Designing a Socially-Critical Data Science Course
+talk_title: "Designing a Socially-Critical Data Science Course"
 # A short version of the title, suitable for small displays
 talk_title_short: Designing a Socially-Critical Data Science Course
 # A link to your talk's materials, when ready